Today, I’m going to discuss the biggest financial challenges you are likely to face as an immigrant in the US

 For many families and individuals, the consumer financial market is full of challenges.
 It’s not surprising that foreign-born individuals and families are five times less likely to use financial products and banks than native-born individuals (2).

-For instance, a native-born individual can quickly pay a utility bill from a checking account from the comfort of their home and offices.
+For instance, a native-born individual can quickly pay a utility bill from a checking account from the comfort of their home.
 On the other hand, an immigrant or a foreign-born individual with no bank is forced to purchase products and services in person.

 Research shows, that this slows down your accumulation of US credit scores making it difficult to acquire loans and mortgages.
 More on the US credit scores and history later.

 Although you might have built a good credit score back home, you will have to restart when you move abroad.
 Building credit in the US is one of the biggest challenges facing many immigrants and foreign-born residents.

 Building credit history from scratch takes a tremendous amount of work, ranging from getting, secured credit cards to asking relatives and friends with established credit to become authorized users.